awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.MultiAZDBClusters.md

 --output text
 ```

-You can change the DB instance class to show the supported engine versions for it\.
+You can change the DB instance class to show the available engine versions for it\.